The Islamic Worldview: An Exposition and Biblical Critique

 Problems With the Prophet

-Secondly, Mohammed was a man of less than exemplary character.
+Secondly, Mohammad was a man of less than exemplary character.
 On this point, Islam itself teaches what common sense affirms: a true prophet must be sinless, or at least without major defects in character and behavior.

-For example, Mohammed had about 15 wives, though his own Qur’an limited a man to four (33:50).
+For example, Mohammad had about 15 wives, though his own Qur’an limited a man to four (33:50).
 Some of these wives he ignored, others plotted against him, and one he took to himself when she was only nine years old.

-After initially inculcating religious tolerance, Mohammed later expelled recalcitrant Jews, Christians, and pagans from their homelands, or else slew them outright.
+After initially inculcating religious tolerance, Mohammad later expelled recalcitrant Jews, Christians, and pagans from their homelands, or else slew them outright.
 He subdued entire tribes at the edge of the sword.
 He raided caravans.
 He broke a peace treaty with the Meccans.
 He fought during the holy month, contrary to Quranic law.
 He endorsed lying, oath breaking, torture, and assassination, all in the name of Allah.

-The Meccans, unimpressed with his claims to the prophetic office, charged him with plagiarizing Jewish, Christian, and pagan sources—a reasonable enough surmise, given that he frequently traveled as a merchant among all three of these people groups (16:103, 25:4f).
-Also, one of his early scribes, a man named Abdollah, eventually foreswore Islam, claiming that Mohammed had agreed to “improving” (i.e., changing) Allah’s revelations at his (Abdollah’s) suggestion.
+The Meccans, unimpressed with his claims to the prophetic office, charged him with plagiarizing Jewish, Christian, and pagan sources—a reasonable enough surmise, given that he frequently traveled as a merchant among all three of these people groups (16:103; 25:4f).
+Also, one of his early scribes, a man named Abdollah, eventually foreswore Islam, claiming that Mohammad had agreed to “improving” (i.e., changing) Allah’s revelations at his (Abdollah’s) suggestion.

-Once, in order to divine from Allah the truth about the faithfulness of his wife Aishah, Mohammed fell into convulsions, and then, before a terrified audience, awoke from his trance with beads of sweat covering his forehead.
+Once, in order to divine from Allah the truth about the faithfulness of his wife Aishah, Mohammad fell into convulsions, and then, before a terrified audience, awoke from his trance with beads of sweat covering his forehead.

 On yet another occasion, he set forth a revelation permitting intercession to three pagan deities.
 Realizing from his disciple’s shocked reaction that he had just contradicted earlier sayings condemning idolatry, he later declared that Satan had deceived him, that the offending “Satanic verses” were henceforth canceled, and that new ones had been given to supplant the old.
-Finally, it is noteworthy that Mohammed claimed to speak to the dead, and that he sometimes prayed for the dead in a local cemetery.
+Finally, it is noteworthy that Mohammad claimed to speak to the dead, and that he sometimes prayed for the dead in a local cemetery.

 In contrast to all this, we learn from the NT that Jesus expressed no doubt whatsoever about the divine source of his revelations, heard directly from his Father (rather than angelic mediators), and took great pleasure (rather than terror) in doing so.
-Much the same was true of the other biblical prophets, who, it should be noted, were strictly forbidden to engage in spiritism (Deut.
-18:9-14).
+Much the same was true of the other biblical prophets, who, it should be noted, were strictly forbidden to engage in spiritism (Deuteronomy 18:9-14).

-Summing up, we have seen that Mohammed has no body of supernatural signs to attest to his revelations, that he was not a man of outstanding moral character, and that there is a definite suspicion of demonic activity in his life and religious teaching.
+Summing it up, we have seen that Mohammad has no body of supernatural signs to attest to his revelations, that he was not a man of outstanding moral character, and that there is a definite suspicion of demonic activity in his life and religious teaching.
 Is it likely that the unknown god would appoint such a man as this to be his Teacher to the entire human race?

 Problems With the Qur’an